 Sec.
 7. (a) A utility is allowed an opportunity for earnings from prudent investments in both supply-side and demand-side resources.
 When appropriate, the commission may provide the utility with a shareholder incentive to encourage participation in and promotion of a demand-side management program.
-A utility may propose a shareholder incentive based on particular attributes of a DSM program and the program's desired results.
-A shareholder incentive may include, but is not limited to, the following:

-(1) Grant a utility a percentage share of the net benefit attributable to a demand-side management program.

-(2) Allow a utility to earn a greater than normal return on equity for a rate based demand-side management expenditure.

-(3) Adjust a utility's overall return on equity in response to quantitative or qualitative evaluation of demand-side management program performance.

 (b) The commission may terminate, when appropriate, a shareholder incentive.

 (c) A shareholder incentive shall not provide an incentive payment for a program unless the net kilowatt or kilowatt-hour impact, or both, can be reasonably determined.

-(d) Load building and load retention programs are not eligible for shareholder incentives.
+(d) Load building, load retention, demand response and rate design programs are not eligible for shareholder incentives.

-(e) A utility must include a comprehensive measurement and evaluation plan with a shareholder incentive request as described in section 4 of this rule.
+(e) A utility must include an independent, comprehensive EM&V plan with a shareholder incentive request as described in section 4 of this rule.

-(f) A shareholder incentive mechanism must reflect the value to the utility's customers of the supply-side resource cost avoided or deferred by the utility's DSM program minus incurred utility DSM program cost.
+(f) A shareholder incentive mechanism must reflect the value to the utility's customers of the supply-side resource cost avoided or deferred by the utility's DSM program minus incurred utility DSM program cost, excluding lost revenue.

-(g) In order to reflect only the conservation and load management impact of a utility-sponsored DSM program, the shareholder incentive mechanism must exclude the effect of free-riders from the incentive calculation.
+(g) In order to reflect only the energy efficiency and permanent peak load reduction impact of a utility-sponsored DSM programs, the shareholder incentive mechanism must be calculated using net energy savings.

-(h) A shareholder incentive applicable to a DSM program may be based on prespecified demand and energy savings until the information on demand and energy savings from utility measurement and evaluation activities becomes available.
+(h) A shareholder incentive applicable to a DSM program may be based on deemed demand and energy savings until the information on demand and energy savings from utility EM&V activities becomes available.
+The utility shall retrospectively apply EM&V impact results to any DSM program that relied on deemed savings to calculate performance incentives during its annual reconciliation.

 (i) Commission approval of a mechanism for the recovery of a shareholder incentive based on a utility-sponsored DSM program is not approval for a specific dollar amount.
 The reasonableness or prudence of a revenue requirement for recovery of a shareholder incentive may be debated in a future proceeding before the commission.